-Area of study 2: Network security
+Area of study 2: Cyber Security

-Students investigate how networks enable data and information to be exchanged locally and globally.
-Students examine the hardware and software components and procedures required to connect and maintain wired, wireless and mobile communications technology.
-They apply this knowledge to design a Local Area Network (LAN), describe its components and explain the transmission of data and information in this network.
+The awareness of cyber security incidents and how to be protected from them is more important than ever, especially with the proliferation of mobile devices and online services.
+In this area of study, students investigate emerging trends in cyber security and how networks enable data and information to be exchanged locally and globally.
+Students examine the hardware and software components and procedures required to connect, maintain and protect wired, wireless and mobile communications technologies.
+They apply this knowledge to develop an understanding of cyber security issues when investigating security threats to data and information on networks.